dEBRUYNE-1/monero-site/_posts/2018-01-12-logs-for-the-Hardware-firmware-meeting-held-on-2018-01-12.md

 **\<m2049r[m]>** you are saying to have the device connect to an openmonero instance?
 **\<luigi1111w>** or maybe just rainbows and unicorns
 **\<endogenic>** m2049r[m]: no
-**\<endogenic>** i was envisioning some sort of stripped down protocol … vtnerd and i are working on that anyway in the api overhaul
+**\<endogenic>** i was envisioning some sort of stripped down protocol...vtnerd and i are working on that anyway in the api overhaul
 **\<m2049r[m]>** ok, what are you saying?
 **\<luigi1111w>** he's talking about mymonero not openmonero
 **\<endogenic>** so if you're running your own local server